BelarusAndreas/WCS-Playground/README.md

-# WoltLab
+# WCS-Playground
 Cores, Plugins, Styles, Boxes, Sites, BBCodes, Menus, Templates and much more for the [WoltLab](https://Woltlab.com) Burning Board and WoltLab Suite.
-Formerly known as [WCS-Playground.ru](https://WCS-Playground.ru) and now completely free for everyone on [GitHub](https://github.com/BelarusAndreas/WoltLab).
+Formerly known as [WCS-Playground.ru](https://WCS-Playground.ru) and now completely free for everyone on [GitHub]([https://github.com/BelarusAndreas/WoltLab](https://github.com/BelarusAndreas/WCS-Playground)).

 Find more than 500 files for the WoltLab Burning Board and the WoltLab Suite, such as: